OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

   - GetBytesAsNumbersVector: Return an int vector that contains each separated int value of the bytes.

 <br>

 ### b) Keccak
 The Keccak component consists in a set of **Cryptographic functions** which are provided by the [Cryptopp](https://github.com/weidai11/cryptopp) library, also known as Crypto++.
-Keccak is structured by static methods (this is because, in our opinion, it is easy to understand the kyber as boxes that implements a set of functions that we will need), that we will call **"Logic Gates"**.
+Keccak is structured by static methods (this is because, in our opinion, it is easy to understand the kyber as boxes that implements a set of functions that we will need) that we will refer to them, for simplicity, **"Logic Gates"**.

-This Logic Gates operates with privates methods which use the functions of the library Crytopp and return our custom byte structure.
+This Logic Gates operates with privates methods which use the functions of the library Crytopp and return our custom `Byte` structure.
 This logic gates are:

 |Gate | Description |
 | --- | --- |